 Pointing errors

 Pointing errors during the observations can of course strongly affect the images obtained by mosaicing.
 The rms of the pointing errors of the antennas of the Plateau de Bure interferometer is about 3''.
-By comparison, the primary beam size at 230 GHz is $\sim 22''$(Table 15.1).
+By comparison, the primary beam size at 230 GHz is (Table 15.1).
 The pointing errors are difficult to model precisely: they are different for each antenna, random errors as well as slow drifts occur, the amplitude calibration partially corrects them, etc. A complete simulation should therefore introduce pointing errors during the calculation of each visibility.
 For typical Plateau de Bure observations, such a detailed modeling is probably not necessary, as the final image quality is dominated by deconvolution artifacts.
 To get a first guess of the influence of pointing errors, less realistic simulations were thus performed, in which each field is shifted as a whole by a (random) quantity.
 Such a systematic effect most probably maximizes the distortions introduced in the images.
 (Note that for a single field, the source would simply be observed at a shifted position in such a simulation.
 For a mosaic, the artifacts are different, as each individual field has a different, random pointing error.
 See [Cornwell 1987] for a simplified analysis in terms of visibilities.)
 Figure 15.4 presents typical reconstructed mosaics for different rms of the pointing errors of the Plateau de Bure antennas.
 Obviously, the larger the pointing error, the worse the image quality.
 With a pointing error rms of 3'', reasonably correct mosaics can be reconstructed even at 230 GHz.
 Clearly, care to the pointing accuracy has however to be exercised when mosaicing at the highest frequencies.